logzio/logz-docs/_source/logzio_collections/_log-sources/filebeat-kubernetes.md

   processors:
     - add_cloud_metadata: ~
   # ...
-  # End editing your configuration here (you are not suppose to change 'fields' and 'output' )
+  # Do not edit anything beyond this point.
+(Do not change 'fields' and 'output'.)

   fields:
     logzio_codec: ${LOGZIO_CODEC}